Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Comparison with Incremental Nonlinear Dynamic Inversion

-By comparing the above control law with the exact \ac{NDI} law in \eqref{eq_siso_ctrl_law_final_complex}, it is possible to identify which part was neglected.
+By comparing the above control law with the exact \ac{NDI} law in Eq. \eqref{eq_siso_ctrl_law_final_complex}, it is possible to identify which part was neglected.
 In the following, it is shown that under certain conditions relating to the actuators and the NDI control law parameters, the INDI law approximates the exact NDI law.
-Assume that: \begin{itemize} \item All actuators have the same bandwidth, i.e. $\Omega=\omega I_{k\times k}$, where $\omega$ is a positive scalar. \item Choose $\Omega_y=\omega I_{m\times m}$. \end{itemize} Then
+Assume that: \begin{enumerate} \item All actuators have the same bandwidth, i.e. $\boldsymbol{\Omega}=\omega \boldsymbol{I}_{k\times k}$, where $\omega$ is a positive scalar. \item Choose $\boldsymbol{\Omega_y}=\omega \boldsymbol{I}_{m\times m}$. \end{enumerate} Then